 Our community development team provides access to basic tools and training so that communities and translation training centers can safely dig or drill their own water wells.
 Our presence in remote communities allows us to assist them when they are ready to change or improve their community.
 Your donation can make a difference in the life of the most vulnerable and marginalized people in the world.

 Research shows up to 80 percent of people over the age of 35 who live in tropical zones need some form of vision correction due to high UV exposure.
-The eye glass program works with national Bible translators during their MAST training, providing access to reading glasses so newly translated Scripture can be read.
-The program seeks to work with local suppliers as well as provide microbusiness opportunities that support Bible translation and literacy efforts in the most remote locations of the world.
+The eye glass program works with national Bible translators during their training, providing access to reading glasses so newly translated Scripture can be read.
+The program seeks to work with local suppliers as well as provide microbusiness opportunities that support Church Owned Bible Translation in the most remote locations of the world.